s-KaiNet/gulp-spsave/README.md

 			}));
 	});
 ```
 In this case file be saved under `AppAssets/ng/controllers/HomeCtrl.js` path.

+...and any other scenarious you need.

 For list of all options for the `spsave` refer to the [git hub repository](https://github.com/s-KaiNet/spsave).